moveit/moveit2/README.md

 We are currently working on the upcoming Beta version of MoveIt 2.
 See the [MoveIt's website homepage](https://moveit.ros.org) for release dates and [this document](JAFAR's LINK) for our immediate migration progress.

+Implementation instructions for the ROS 2 migration process can be found in our [Migration Guidelines](docs/MIGRATION_GUIDE.md).

 ### Build from Source

 > Note: Currently, only the moveit\_core packages are being compiled.